 Boosting Credit Scores

 Thirty percent of your FICO Score is based upon how much money you owe.
-This means that reducing your debt may help improve your creditworthiness.
-These tips can help you get ahead of your credit card debt and help you focus on improving your credit score:
+This means that reducing your debt may help improve creditworthiness.
+These tips may also help those who are interested in paying off debt on the way to potentially improving their credit scores:

-• Prioritize paying off your credit card balance monthly.
+• Prioritize paying off credit card balance monthly.

-• Consider reducing your interest rate by consolidating credit card debt into a personal loan.
+• Consider reducing the interest rate on debt by consolidating credit card debt into a personal loan.

 • Snowball down the debt!
 With this method, if you have debt spread across multiple credit cards, you’d start by paying off the account with the smallest balance while making minimum payments on the rest.
 Then move to the next smallest bill, paying as much as you can on that one until it’s paid off, and so forth.

 Another tip: Credit utilization accounts for 30% of your FICO Score.
 For those who are credit card debt-free, looking into raising credit card limits such that less of the credit available is being used could be another strategy that could potentially result in a bump in credit score.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.